Androdir/Automator/README.md

 ## How to run (without Python installed)
 Go to [Releases](https://github.com/Androdir/Automator/releases/tag/automator) and download and extract `automator.zip`.

-Inside this folder, you will see another folder named "data" and an executable file named "app.exe".
+Open the new folder and open the folder "auto".
+Here, you will see another folder named "data" and an executable file named "app.exe".
 Run the file "app.exe".

 P.S. app.exe was created with pyinstaller.